Quentin Tarantino filmography

 Tarantino's direction of "Grave Danger", a CSI: Crime Scene Investigation episode, garnered him a Primetime Emmy Award for Outstanding Directing for a Drama Series nomination.
 He directed a scene in Frank Miller and Rodriguez's Sin City (2005).
 Tarantino and Rodriguez later collaborated in the double feature Grindhouse (2007), Tarantino directed the segment Death Proof.
 He next penned and directed the war film Inglourious Basterds (2009), a fictionalized account of the Nazi occupation of France during World War II.
 The critically and commercially successful film earned Tarantino two nominations at the 82nd Academy Awards—Best Director and Best Original Screenplay.
 His greatest commercial success came with the 2012 Western film Django Unchained, which is about a slave revolt in the Antebellum South.
 Earning $426.1 million worldwide, it won him another Academy Award for Best Original Screenplay.
 Tarantino then wrote and directed another commercially successful Western film, The Hateful Eight (2015), whose screenplay was nominated for a BAFTA Award and a Golden Globe Award.
-He wrote the 2019 drama Once Upon a Time in Hollywood, which follows a fading actor and his stunt double as they navigate 1969 Hollywood.
+In April 2014, he held a staged reading of a leaked early draft of The Hateful Eight at Los Angeles County Museum of Art's theatre at Ace Hotel.
+He wrote and directed the 2019 drama Once Upon a Time in Hollywood, which follows a fading actor and his stunt double as they navigate 1969 Hollywood.
 The film was nominated for 10 Academy Awards, including Best Picture.
+In 2026, he wrote and directed the play The Popinjay Cavalier, which is set to debut at the Phoenix Theatre in 2027.